Zen: Mindfulness of breathing

-During sitting meditation (坐禅, Ch. zuòChan, Jp. zazen, Ko. jwaseon), practitioners usually assume a sitting position such as the lotus position, half-lotus, Burmese, or seiza.
+During sitting meditation (坐禅, Ch. zuochan, Jp. zazen, Ko. jwaseon), practitioners usually assume a sitting position such as the lotus position, half-lotus, Burmese, or seiza.
 Their hands are often placed in a specific gesture or mudrā.
 Often, a square or round cushion placed on a padded mat is used to sit on; in some other cases, a chair may be used.

 To regulate the mind, Zen students are often directed towards counting breaths.
-Either both exhalations and inhalations are counted, or one of them only.
+Either both exhalations and inhalations are counted, or only one of them.
 The count can be up to ten, and then this process is repeated until the mind is calmed.
 Zen teachers like Omori Sogen teach a series of long and deep exhalations and inhalations as a way to prepare for regular breath meditation.
 Attention is often placed on the energy center (dantian) below the navel.
 (Note: The Japanese Rinzai master Takuan Sōhō was critical of the practice of placing the mind below the navel (at the hara/tanden) in concentration.
 He said, "...viewed from the highest standpoint of Buddhism, putting the mind just below the navel and not allowing it to wander is a low level of understanding, not a high one. [...]
 If you consider putting your mind below your navel and not letting it wander, your mind will be taken by the mind that thinks of this plan.
 You will have no ability to move ahead and will be exceptionally unfree.")
 Zen teachers often promote diaphragmatic breathing, stating that the breath must come from the lower abdomen (known as hara or tanden in Japanese), and that this part of the body should expand forward slightly as one breathes.
-Over time the breathing should become smoother, deeper and slower.
+Over time, the breathing should become smoother, deeper, and slower.
 When the counting becomes an encumbrance, the practice of simply following the natural rhythm of breathing with concentrated attention is recommended.
 While some teachers such as Dainin Katagiri Roshi taught watching the breath, and Shunryū Suzuki taught counting the breath, others such as Kōshō Uchiyama and Shohaku Okumura taught neither counting nor watching the breath.
 (Note: Similarly, according to the famous East Asian śāstra, the Awakening of Faith, one does not concentrate on the breath:

-"Should there be a person who desires to practice “cessation,” he should stay in a quiet place and sit erect in an even temper.
+"Should there be a person who desires to practice 'cessation', he should stay in a quiet place and sit erect in an even temper.
 [His attention should be focused] neither on breathing nor on any form or color, nor on empty space, earth, water, fire, wind, nor even on what has been seen, heard, remembered, or conceived.")